ori-mrg/robotcar-dataset-sdk/README.md

 It is recommended that you extract all tar files to the same directory - this will leave all the data in a sensible heirarchical directory structure.

+An example script for scraping the dataset website can be found at (https://github.com/matthewgadd/RobotCarDataset-Scraper).